Ethical Leadership Training Programme

 - Increased sensitivity to attitudes and behaviours that can derail an organisation, along with awareness of potential remedies

-For more information or to discuss your organisation's leadership needs, please contact us on:
+For more information or to discuss your organisation's ethical leadership training needs, please contact us on:

 t. +44(0)20 7386 7972 | e. email@example.com

 “I have more confidence and courage to provide the leadership needed in my role to facilitate staff to achieve the goals of the department and the Trust.”

 “One of the best practical leadership events I have attended”

 “I never thought Shakespeare would teach me leadership but he’s been the best teacher yet”

 JULIUS CAESAR - INFLUENTIAL LEADERSHIP

 The theme of this programme is influence: how to cultivate it and how to use it wisely.